What is Improvisation?

 Improvisation is More Than Just Scales

 Most people think, to learn improvisation, you need to master your scales.
-That's true - but it's just a starting point.
-Granted scales are a big part of what you draw from for improvisation.
-There's also intervals, arpeggios and sequences - which actually come from scales as well.
-It's how you use and apply them.
+That's true—but it's just a starting point.
+And, granted, scales are a big part of what you draw from for improvisation.
+In additional to your scales, there's also intervals, arpeggios, and sequences — which actually also come from scales as well.
+It's how you use and apply them that counts.

 Essential Jazz Scales?